jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

          ]
        )

-* the terminal displays a :doc:`TypeError` because python does not support subtracting one string from another
+* the terminal displays a :doc:`/exceptions/TypeError` because python does not support subtracting one string from another

   .. code-block:: python